Biosecurity scheme - pilot nursery feedback

 Draft Scheme Documents

-Work is underway on a developing a Stage 2 proposal.
-It includes an extensive pilot programme where the draft Scheme will be field tested.
-As we progress through the next stage, we’ll let you know how we’re doing and invite your feedback and discussion on our and the pilot experiences.
-You can also keep up with the play on this webpage and send feedback on any aspect of the scheme and our work to John Liddle, firstname.lastname@example.org.
+You can also keep up with the play on this webpage and send feedback on any aspect of the scheme and our work to John Liddle, email@example.com.

 Young nursery stock at Treeline Native Nursery

 Rapid Ohia Death in Hawaii (photo credit Lisa Keith, USDA-ARS, DKI DKI PBARC, Hilo, Hawaii, presentation at Myrtle Rust Symposium, Auckland, August 2017)

 Xylella impacted olive grove Italy (photo credit Shutterstock 610891697)

 Xylella impacted Vineyard in California (Xylella estimated cost to California wine industry $US104m annually)

 Myrtle Rust symptoms on Lophomyrtus